More information

 Summary of project results

-The project held deliberative discussions in 6 localities - Rakitovo, Dupnitsa, Kyustendil, Botevgrad, Radomir, Blagoevgrad, with the participation of about 150 people.
-3 research reports on the role and situation of Roma women in Bulgaria and about Roma in Norway were prepared, discussed, and disseminated.
-An information campaign on social networks was conducted.
-Six advocacy campaigns were organised and carried out in the mentioned localities, six Roma women''s clubs were established there, and their members underwent 18 soft skills trainings.
-Two national meetings of Roma women''s clubs and a travelling exhibition with photos of successful Roma women role models were also held.
+The project facilitated deliberative discussions across six localities—Rakitovo, Dupnitsa, Kyustendil, Botevgrad, Radomir, and Blagoevgrad—engaging approximately 150 participants.
+Three research reports were prepared, discussed, and disseminated, focusing on the role and situation of Roma women in Bulgaria and the experiences of Roma in Norway.
+An information campaign was also conducted on social networks to broaden public awareness.
+Advocacy campaigns were organized in the aforementioned localities, resulting in the establishment of six Roma women''s clubs where members participated in 18 soft skills training sessions.
+Additionally, two national meetings of Roma women''s clubs were held, alongside a traveling exhibition showcasing photographs of successful Roma women who serve as role models.

-The project introduced and tested the model of direct advocacy, which empowers the target groups and allows them to organize and advocate their interests to local and central authorities.
-LARGO and the target groups developed their capacity to organise and run successful direct advocacy campaigns in different areas - health, social policies, education, culture, etc.
+The project implemented and evaluated a model of direct advocacy designed to empower target groups and enable them to organize and effectively present their interests to local and central authorities.
+LARGO, alongside the target groups, enhanced their capacity to orchestrate and execute successful direct advocacy campaigns across various sectors, including health, social policies, education, and culture.

-The general public, media and local authorities were made aware of the project and its objectives through the public awareness campaign, the dissemination of printed materials (reports, booklets, brochures, posters), the travelling exhibition, the two national meetings and the advocacy campaigns in the six localities.
+Awareness of the project and its goals was raised among the general public, media, and local authorities through a comprehensive public awareness campaign.
+This campaign included the dissemination of printed materials such as reports, booklets, brochures, and posters, alongside a traveling exhibition, two national meetings, and the advocacy campaigns conducted in the six localities.

 Summary of bilateral results